quic/aimet/Docs/user_guide/quantization_configuration.rst

     Outside the "ops" and "params" dictionaries, the following additional quantizer settings are available:

         - strict_symmetric:
             Optional.
 If included, value is "True" or "False".
             "True" causes quantizers configured in symmetric mode to use strict symmetric quantization.
             "False", or omitting the parameter, causes quantizers configured in symmetric mode to not use strict symmetric quantization.

         - unsigned_symmetric:
             Optional.
 If included, value is "True" or "False".
             "True" causes quantizers configured in symmetric mode use unsigned symmetric quantization when available.
             "False", or omitting the parameter, causes quantizers configured in symmetric mode to not use unsigned symmetric quantization.

         - per_channel_quantization:
             Optional.
 If included, value is "True" or "False".
             "True" causes parameter quantizers to use per-channel quantization rather than per-tensor quantization.
-        When set to "False" or omitting the parameter, causes parameter quantizers to use per-tensor quantization.
+            "False" or omitting the parameter, causes parameter quantizers to use per-tensor quantization.

 2. **params**: